hsarkka/react-boot/README.md

 Implemented so far:

-* Provisioning a Vagrant box
+* Configuring and provisioning a Vagrant box
 * Starting a Spring Boot application
 * Returning some JSON objects from a REST API
 * Express app runs a basic route